Ahm15275097/software-dev/assignment.md

 Finite state machine

 Finite state machine is a computation chart that can be executed with hardware or software and can be used to create sequential logic and some pc programs.
 It is used to display the control execution flow.
 This model can be used to show many problems, for example mathematical problems, artificial intelligence and game applications.
 The finite state machine is thought to be in a Boolean state.
 This means the state can either be on or off.
 An example which can be used to show a state machine is a traffic light.
-The traffic light cosists of four states.
+The traffic light consists of four states.

 An Extended Finite state machine is a transition which can be expressed by an if statement which includes a set of trigger conditions.
 If the trigger condition is met, the transition is executed, taking the machine from the current state to the next one and acts the specific operations.
 An example, is an elevator which has a various amounts of states depending on the amount of floors in a building.